Scri3/Excel_files_comparison/README.md

 # Excel_files_comparison
-A Python script that compares two excel files with the same headers.
+A Python script that compares the columns in two excel files with the same headers, then prints the resemblance rate (percentage) of each column in the terminal.